-Bare Project is a practical delivery approach focused on people and value creation.
+Bare Project is a practical delivery approach focused on value creation and simple administration.

-Projects succeed when competent people understand what's expected of them and are trusted to deliver.
-Project management is not process enforcement or documentation overhead.
-It is leading people to deliver results through clarity, trust, and shared commitment to outcomes.
+Projects succeed when competent people understand what’s expected of them and are trusted to deliver.
+Project management is leading people to deliver results for people.
+It not process enforcement or documentation overhead.
+While automation and AI accelerate execution, project success is a function of clarity, ownership, judgement, and shared commitment to outcomes.

 Why Bare Project

-Most project problems are not technical, they are human:
+MMost project problems are not technical, they are human and structural:

 • Expectations aren't aligned